zacharygriffee/random-access-idb/readme.md

 - Uses battle tested and fast [dexie.js](https://dexie.org/) for indexeddb management
 - Implements `del` and `truncate`, and removes empty chunks from database with these operations.
 - Extends with `purge` to delete a file from the database table.
-- ~~Uses localStorage to store length to reduce slow indexeddb transactions~~
-  - This made it incompatible with web workers and cross-tab/iframe.
-Length is now stored on the indexeddb as well.

 ---
 ## Example